ChrisBarton107/surfs_up/README.md

 The purpose of the analysis was to analyze weather data for the city of Oahu.
 The analysis targeted the months of June and December in effort to determine if a surf and ice cream shop business is sustainable year-round in this location.

 ## Results
-Key differences between weather in June and December:
+Key differences between weather in June and December:<br>
-    - Average temperatures in June were higher than average temperatures in December
+    - Average temperatures in June were higher than average temperatures in December<br>
-    - Minimum temperature recorded in December was 8 degrees lower than the lowest temperature recorded in June.
+    - Minimum temperature recorded in December was 8 degrees lower than the lowest temperature recorded in June<br>
     - Total number of observations recorded in June were higher than that of December

 ## Summary